riyavmody/pui-hw-riya/final-project/README.md

 ### *Tool Use*

- What would you use?
-Edit the list given your plan.
-For each tool, explain briefly on what do you expect Generative AI to help you with and what might it not be able to help you with.
+1. Figma: design prototyping
+  * GenAI for tutorials on how to achieve certain designs because I am new to Figma
+2. NY Times: parallax scrolling inspiration
+3. Github: version control
+4. JS libraries: enable easy development of parallax scrolling and animations
+  * GenAI for debugging code
+5. Canva: creating visual components, swirls, aesthetics, etc
+6. Pinterest: mood board and design inspiration

 * ChatGPT
-  * I will use it for … because it can help me …
+  * I will use it for debugging code and researching because it can help me be more efficient to maximize the time I am spending on coding and minimize the time I am spending on tedious tasks.
-  * I will not use it for … because it might not be able to help me with …
+  * I won’t use it for creative decision-making because it might miss the deeper goals of the Angels on Stage project, like breaking down stereotypes about disabilities.
+AI can suggest design ideas, but it probably doesn’t have the context or empathy to fully capture the program’s mission.
 * GitHub Copilot
-* ...
+  * As a new JavaScript developer, I can use GitHub Copilot to help me learn by showing me how to use unfamiliar functions or methods.
+If I’m unsure how to implement a feature like the parallax scroll or text animations, Copilot can provide me with examples of how those features are typically written.

 ### *Responsible Use*